cosmos/sdk-tutorials/feegrant/index.md

 You'll have to create a few test keys for your users.

-Add a key for Alice:
+Add a key for Alice, the validator:

 ```bash
 simd keys add alice